MyUnisoft/Redis/README.md

 ---

 <p align="center">
-  There is multiple adapters in order to exploit the different abstractions available.
+  There are multiple adapters to exploit the different abstractions available.
 </p>

 - Adapter